ZosoV/mobia-project/deployment/deepstream-msg2kafka/README.md

     bash run_docker_ds.sh
     ```

 2. For this application, we need a way to see if the application is sending messages to Kafka.
-In this way, we will use a custom consumer that reads messages from the topic `deepstream-msg2kafka`.
+In this way, we will use a custom consumer that reads messages from the topic `quickstart-events`.
 To execute the consumer locally, we need to open the current container in other terminal and run the script `run_consumer.sh`.

     ```console
     docker exec -it mobia-dev /bin/bash
     bash deepstream-msg2kafka/run_consumer.sh
     ```
     Note that here, we need to point the consumer into a Kafka broker that is already running.
-We don't need to run the broker here because these steps are already set into the [Dockerfile](../Dockerfile) in the section ENTRYPOINT.
+However, in this example, we don't need to run the broker locally again because these steps are already set into the [Dockerfile](../Dockerfile) in the section ENTRYPOINT.

 3. Navigate into the workspace to `deepstream-msg2kafka` directory and run the script [`run_deepstream.sh`](run_deepstream.sh).
 Also, you can check the Bash script for more details, where the `main.py` script is called adding the `configs/global_config.cfg` as the default configuration file.